bhaskarsantoshk/problem-solving/Notes/GraphTheory.md

 | Space efficient for representing sparse graphs | Less space efficient for representing dense graphs |
 | Iterating over all edges is efficient | Edge weight lookup is O(E) |
 |Simple Graph representation |  |

+## Common Graph Theory Problems
+#### Ask yourself the following:
+> Is the graph directed or undirected ?
+> Are the edges of the graph weighted ?
+> Is the graph I will encounter likely to be sparse or dense with edges ?
+> Should I use adjacency matrix , adjacency list, edge list or other structures to represent the graph efficiently?